-- 11. Events at which alcoholic beverages are served may last no longer than three (3) hours. - 12.
-For events that do not precede a meal function, serving heavy hors d'oeuvres, with at least two (2) hot hors d'oeuvres, is required. - 13.
-Service of alcoholic beverages must be discontinued fifteen (15) minutes prior to the anticipated end of the event. - 14.
-When serving alcoholic beverages, a "Request to Serve Alcohol" application, provided by A-B Tech, must be completed and returned ten (10) full business days prior to the event. - 15.
-An entity hosting a ticketed, fundraising event, including A-B Tech internal events, must apply and be approved for a one-time permit to serve alcohol pursuant to N.C.
-Gen. Stat. § 18B-1002(a)(5).
-This permit must be received by A-B Tech no later than five (5) full business days prior to the event date.
-Failure to obtain, or deliver, this permit will result in alcohol being banned from the event. - 16.
+- 24. For College sponsored events, a Limited Special Occasion Permit from the N.C.
+ABC Commission is required to serve fortified wine and/or spirituous liquor to guests at a reception or other special occasion.
+This permit must be received by the A-B Tech Events & Facilities Support Coordinator no later than five (5) full business days prior to the event date.
+Failure to obtain, or deliver, this permit will result in alcohol being banned from the event. - 25.
+For College sponsored events, a Special One-Time Permit from the N.C.
+ABC Commission is required to allow the sale of malt beverages, wine, or to allow brown bagging at a single fundraising event.
+This permit must be received by the A-B Tech Events & Facilities Support Coordinator no later than five (5) full business days prior to the event date.
+Failure to obtain, or deliver, this permit will result in alcohol being banned from the event. - 26.
+For College sponsored events, a Special One-Time Permit from the N.C.
+ABC Commission is required to serve malt beverages, wine, or spirituous liquor at a ticketed event held to allow the organization to raise funds.
+This permit must be received by the A-B Tech Events & Facilities Support Coordinator no later than five (5) full business days prior to the event date.
+Failure to obtain, or deliver, this permit will result in alcohol being banned from the event. - 27.
+Alcoholic beverages may be served no more than one (1) hour before food for the main event is served. - 28.
+Events at which alcoholic beverages are served may last no longer than three (3) hours. - 29.
+For events that do not precede a meal function, serving heavy hors d'oeuvres, with at least two (2) hot hors d'oeuvres, is required. - 30.
+Service of alcoholic beverages must be discontinued fifteen (15) minutes prior to the anticipated end of the event. - 31.
 Alcoholic beverages must be served/consumed only in the area designated for the event.
-It is not permissible for individuals to take alcoholic beverages from that area. - i.
-Violation of this policy may lead to the termination of the event by an A-B Tech staff person and/or A-B Tech Police. - j.
+It is not permissible for individuals to take alcoholic beverages from that area. - 32.
+Violation of this policy may lead to the termination of the event by an A-B Tech staff person and/or A-B Tech Police. - 33.
 Bartenders and/or Catering Services must be licensed to serve alcohol.
 They shall provide proof that their staff has been adequately trained to recognize the early signs of intoxication in patrons.
 Staff must also be trained to exercise adequate intervention techniques to reduce or stop patrons' alcohol intake.
 Bartenders and/or Catering Services shall provide, in writing, intervention techniques, along with a copy of the liquor/serving license, appropriate insurance coverage, and a list of names, addresses, and ages of those who will distribute the alcohol.
 This documentation must be provided to A-B Tech Event Coordinator at least ten (10) business days prior to the event.
 Food and non-alcoholic beverages MUST be made available at all events where alcohol is distributed.
-Events held on the Victoria Road campus under the provisions of the Mission Health/A-B Tech Conference Center Memorandum of Understanding are exempt from guideline (g).
-Servers must be at least eighteen (18) years of age.
+Events held on the Victoria Road campus under the provisions of the Mission Health/A-B Tech Conference Center Memorandum of Understanding are exempt from these guidelines. - 34.
+Servers must be at least eighteen (18) years of age. - 35.
 No one under the age of twenty-one (21) will be allowed to consume alcohol at an A-B Tech event or event held on A-B Tech campuses.
-Sponsoring group will need to provide the A-B Tech Event Coordinator with detailed procedures to be followed to prevent service to minors (this is submitted with the "Request to Serve Alcohol" application).
+The sponsoring group will need to provide the A-B Tech Event Coordinator with detailed procedures to be followed to prevent service to minors (this is submitted with the "Request to Serve Alcohol" application).